 - the sauce, whether it be buffalo or hot sauce

 - chicken, obviously

 I’m not opposed to you tossing some cream cheese in this dish either, which would give you a much creamier version.
 Also if you’re using the hot sauce a cream cheese will help quiet that flavor kick.

-- 3 Boneless, Skinless, Chicken Breasts, cut into small pieces
+- 1 lb Boneless, Skinless, Chicken Breast cut into small cubes

 - 1/2 cup Buffalo Sauce

 - 2½ cups Chicken Broth

 - 4 Green Onions green parts only, chopped